ngs-doo/dsl-json/README.md

  * converter - custom conversion per property.
 Can be used for formatting or any other custom handling of JSON processing for specific property
  * typeSignature - disable inclusion of $type during abstract type serialization.
 By default abstract type will include additional information which is required for correct deserialization.
 Abstract types can be deserialized into a concreted type by defining `deserializeAs` on `@CompiledJson` which allows the removal of $type during both serialization and deserialization

+### @JsonValue enum feature

+Java8 version supports converting enum as custom value.
+To use such feature @JsonValue annotation must be placed on method or field.

+### JSON pretty print

+Library was designed for speed and does not support human formatted output such as alignment and newlines.
+But when such output is required, there is `PrettifyStream` for converting JSON input into formatted JSON output.

 ### External annotations

 For existing classes which can't be modified with `@JsonAttribute` alternative external annotations are supported: